 Repairing and recutting a diamond doesn't happen often.
-It does to diamonds that have been damaged or those that weren't well made when originally cut. it's not too often that a jeweller needs adequate knowledge in the repair or recutting of a diamond.
+It does to diamonds that have been damaged or those that weren't well made when originally cut. it's not too often that a jeweler needs adequate knowledge in the repair or recutting of a diamond.
 There are some losses due to the lack of a complete understanding of the possibilities.

 The most common of all diamond injuries in the trade is the chipping of the edge.
 Girdle, of the brilliant during the operation of the setting the stone. it's the popular opinion of the public that diamonds are too hard to suffer mechanical injury.
 However this isn't the case, the use of a careless file can lift tiny flakes from the upper surface of the brilliant.
 While the diamond is much harder than a file it's not as tough.
 Most often when a file is misused a thin layer of diamond splits off.
 The split forms a perfect cleavage of the diamond, which causes it to split easily in certain directions.
 The rough cleavage will reflect in every part of the stone.
 This type of serious injury can ruin the stone.

 Diamond injuries also occur in the hands of a careless setter.
-While being worn as jewellery.
+While being worn as jewelry.
 When diamonds rub together, the sharp edges are worn down.
 Diamonds are known as angry stones because when they rub together they injure each other, thus loose diamonds should be kept apart.
 Worn diamonds can of course be repolished.
 Doing this a number of times will cut down on the weight of the stone.

 Another type of injury that happens to diamonds is excessive heating, as in fire exposure.
 If a diamond is heated to a high enough temperature, it can unite with the oxygen from the air causing blemishes.
 The damage to the stone can be substantial and fixing it'll result in a loss of weight.